Griff2325/TrafficProject/README.md

 This project is licensed under the MIT License

+## AI Use Disclaimer

+Cursor was used for general assistance throughout the development process and documentation.

 ## Acknowledgments

 - Jetsteam2 through Indiana University for the computing resources provided
 - The University of Tennessee Knoxville
-- Teaching team for COSC426
+- The teaching team for COSC426
-- Cursor AI for general assistance throughout the development process and documentation